-Last week saw a decline in USD price following Fed Chair Jerome Powell’s testimony on Tuesday before the Senate Banking committee on the subject of his renomination as the head of Fed.
-The yearly US CPI rate announced on Wednesday registered the biggest annual gain since 1982, but the USD sank even further, after US inflation rates rose but still came in line with expectations.
+Last week saw a decline in USD price following Fed Chair Jerome Powell’s testimony on Tuesday before the Senate Banking Committee on the subject of his renomination as the head of the Fed.
+The yearly US CPI rate announced on Wednesday registered the biggest annual gain since 1982, but the USD sank even further after US inflation rates rose but still came in line with expectations.

 EUR/USD rose to 1.1482, taking advantage of the dollar’s decline, but couldn’t sustain its upward course and closed at 1.1415 on Friday.
 USD/JPY moved on a downtrend last week, as the JPY gained strength, even as the dollar slumped.
-The GBP/USD continued moving on an uptrend last week, benefitting both from the dollar’s fall and by the GBP’s rise, closing at 1.367 on Friday.
+The GBP/USD continued moving on an uptrend last week, benefitting both from the dollar’s fall and from bfromthe GBP’s rise, closing at 1.367 on Friday.

-Gold price rose at the beginning of the week, but couldn’t sustain its upward course and traded sideways for the remainder of the week, closing around $1,817 per ounce.
-Oil on the other hand, was one of the biggest gainers last week and continued trading on an uptrend, as demand for the commodity increased.
+The gold price rose at the beginning of the week, but couldn’t sustain its upward course and traded sideways for the remainder of the week, closing around $1,817 per ounce.
+Oil, on the other hand, was one of the biggest gainers last week and continued trading on an uptrend, as demand for the commodity increased.

 After declining for the first week of the year, most major cryptocurrencies caught a breather at the beginning of last week and their descent was halted for the time being.
 Bitcoin and Ethereum could not gain an upwards momentum though, and traded sideways for the remainder of the week, barely holding on to their gains.